Warren Norris - President - 815-228-3330

 As a paid member you have access to vote on club issues, run for a seat on the board, rent club equipment such as extractors, books and magazines from our growing library, and the chance to help us spread the word at local events.

-If interested in becoming a member come to meeting and sign up, cost is $20 annually with $10 of that registering you automatically with the Illinois State Beekeepers' Association.
+If interested in becoming a member, come to a meeting and sign up.
+Cost is $20 annually with $10 of that registering you automatically with the Illinois State Beekeepers' Association.
 Two memberships in one!

 Meetings are the 2nd Friday of the month, with the exception of July (Summer Picnic) & December,